 Book Review: Lighttpd by Andre Bogus

-As an avid user of Lighttpd, I was glad to receive a copy of the “Lighttpd” book by Andre Bogus (Packt publishing) for reviewing.
-I’ve been using Lighttpd extensively for production over a year now and I’m very satisfied.
+As an avid user of Lighttpd, I was glad to receive a copy of the “Lighttpd” book by Andre Bogus (Packt Publishing) for review.
+I’ve been using Lighttpd extensively in production for over a year now, and I’m very satisfied.
 However, I remember that as a new user I had my share of frustration.
-In his book, Andre Bogus, tries ease the process for those that decided to move to Lighttpd.
+In his book, Andre Bogus tries to ease the process for those who decide to move to Lighttpd.

 Lighttpd books front cover